|

 board surfaces.
 I switched to a rubber tube vacuum line to solve

+this problem.
 The carb is set up for a threaded tubing vacuum advance line.

 The stock air cleaner does not flow enough air for the Rochester